leonardojo/ggPlantmap/README.md

 #> # … with abbreviated variable names ¹​Description, ²​Image.Reference,
 #> #   ³​Contact.Info

-##Listing all the ggPlantmap objects
+##Listing all the ggCornmap objects
-ggPm.summary$ggPlantmap.name
+ggPm.summary$ggCornmap.name
 #>  [1] "ggPm.At.roottip.crosssection"
 #>  [2] "ggPm.At.roottip.longitudinal"
 #>  [3] "ggPm.At.3weekrosette.topview"